locutusjs/locutus/website/about.md

 - /
 ---

-Locutus.js is a resource that offers community-built JavaScript alternatives to PHP functions.
+Locutus.js assimilates other languages' standard libraries to JavaScript for educational purposes

-**Why on earth would you port php to js?**
+**Why on earth would you port other languages to js?**

  - to create interoperable server/client-side base64 and URL encoding functions that were lacking when we started
  - to see if we could